mit-riya/web3/README.md

 ### Distributed storage of verified documents

-IPFS generates unique hashes for user-uploaded documents, ensuring encryption and privacy.
+IPFS generates unique hashes for user-uploaded documents.
 This distributed storage enhances data resilience and accessibility, aligning with our commitment to security and privacy.

 ### Verification of documents through blockchain